 Nassau Swim Club was founded over 50 years ago in Princeton as a co-operative swim club where members contribute their time for the benefit of the club.
 Volunteering at the club builds community, friendships and fun.
 It’s what makes Nassau special.

 Nassau requires each membership (Family, Couple, Individual and Student) to help out by completing one co-op (about two hours total per summer season).
 Each membership completes 1 co-op for either Operations (lawn mowing, clean up, grounds, repairs) OR for Social (Ice-Cream parties, Holiday picnics, Aquatics Program Activities, movie nights, etc.).
-Co-ops for seniors are optional.
+Co-ops for seniors (65 and older) are optional.

 If you are unable to perform your co-op duties, you can opt out by paying a $100 fee to the club, payable during registration.
-If you choose to pay after you've registered, please mail your $100 check payable to Nassau Swim Club.
+If you choose to pay after you've registered, please click here to pay your co-op fee.